vpisarev/ficus/README.md

 ## How to build

-The compiler has been written in Ficus itself and needs C/C++ compiler and make utility.
+The compiler is written in Ficus itself and needs C/C++ compiler and make utility.

 ```
 cd <ficus_root>
 make
 FICUS_PATH=./lib FICUS_CFLAGS=-I./runtime ./ficus -run -O3 examples/fst.fx
+# or
+# ./ficus -I ./lib -cflags "-I./runtime" -run -O3 examples/fst.fx
 ```

 `FICUS_PATH` and `FICUS_CFLAGS` are the two variables to setup to make ficus usable from any directory.

-* The first one, `FICUS_PATH`, should be set to the path to the standard library (`<ficus_root>/lib`), but also can contain other paths separated by `:` on Unix and `;` on Windows.
+* The first one, `FICUS_PATH`, should point to the standard library (`<ficus_root>/lib`), but can also contain other directories separated by `:` on Unix and `;` on Windows.
 Note that if a compiled module imports other modules from the directory where it resides, that directory does not need to be included.

-* The second one, `FICUS_CFLAGS`, is passed to C/C++ compiler to build the produced .c/.cpp files.
+* The second one, `FICUS_CFLAGS`, is used by C/C++ compiler to build the produced .c/.cpp files.
 The generated files include ficus runtime headers, and the path to the runtime directory needs to be specified via command line option `-cflags` or the environment variable.